sumittiware/sumittiware.dev/content/post/post-3.md

 +++
-title= "How did I build Alippo's search from scratch? - Part 1" description= "" date= 2023-05-18 updated= 2023-05-18 draft= false slug= "alippo-search-from-scratch" tags=["Search", "Search system", "Elasticsearch", "Kafka", "N8N"]
+title = "How did I build Alippo's search from scratch? - Part 1" description = ""
+date = 2023-05-18
+updated = 2023-05-18
+draft = false
+slug = "alippo-search-from-scratch"

+[taxonomies]
+tags = ["Search", "Search system", "Elasticsearch", "Kafka", "N8N"]
 +++

 Search systems are crucial in most applications, enabling users to efficiently find products or information.
 At Alippo, we offer around 2,000 courses, so having an effective search system is essential for users to easily find courses that interest them.